 Career navigation services should reach and support populations of learners and workers who have been historically underserved.

-- Provide culturally relevant and language-appropriate tools, and staff, and ensure accessibility to individuals with disabilities.
+- Provide culturally relevant and language-appropriate tools, and staff, and ensure accessibility to all populations, including but not limited to individuals with disabilities, English language learners, those who lack a high school diploma, justice involved individuals, etc.

 - Partner with institutions that also support diverse students and workers.